APEPEPOW/APEPEPOW/README.md

 # APEPEPOW

-Copyright (c) 2014-2023, The APEPEPOW Project
+Copyright (c) 2023, The APEPEPOW Project
-Portions Copyright (c) 2012-2013 The Cryptonote developers.
+Portions Copyright (c) 2012-2023 The Cryptonote developers.
+The Monero developers.

 ## Table of Contents